Tour added to wishlist!

 Northern Italy Tours and Trips

-Home to the floating city of Venice and the stylish streets of Italy's fashion capital, Milan, Northern Italy is a captivating region known for its rolling vineyards, colorful coastal towns, dramatic mountains, and alpine lakes overlooked by elegant villas.
+Northern Italy is a captivating region known for its rolling hills covered in vineyards, colorful coastal towns, dramatic mountains, and alpine lakes overlooked by elegant villas.
 Each of the eight regions in Northern Italy has its own gastronomy, cultural heritage, and natural beauty, inviting you to discover entirely different worlds, all within a day's walk or a short drive of each other.

-From experiencing a cycling tour in the Italian Lakes District and trekking among granite peaks in the Dolomites, to immersing yourself in history and culture on enchanting city walks in Venice, our signature tours take in the must-sees and hidden masterpieces.
-Connect with fellow travelers on our small-group tours or explore on your own with self-guided tours and itineraries.
+From lakeside cycling in the Italian Lakes District and trekking among granite peaks in the Dolomites, to immersing yourself in history and culture on beautiful city walks in Venice, our signature tours take in the must-sees and hidden masterpieces.
+Connect with fellow travelers on our small-group tours in Italy or explore on your own with self-guided tours and itineraries.

 And, of course, no Italian tour itinerary would be complete without food and drink.
 That's why our trips include plenty of stops to savor local wine, cheese, pizza, and fresh pasta dishes.